phishyphun/willystation/docs/Getting Started/Create A Plex Account.md

 Once I receive your Plex email, I will send you an invite to my server via e-mail.
 <br>
 <br>
-Please check your email for the library invite and follow the link to accept!
+Please check your email for the library invite and follow the link to accept